 - Externships/Field Placements

 - Living and Studying in Antigua

 - Tuition, Fees and Policies

 The Inter-American Summer Program in Guatemala is a truly bilingual and inter-cultural approach to legal education.
 It offers comparative and transnational substantive law classes about Latin America taught in Spanish and English as well as bilingual field placements and Spanish immersion.
 It allows students the opportunity to study with Latin American students.

 To encourage participation from as many students and recent law graduates as possible, the program is designed to accommodate the learning objectives and needs of participants with varying degrees of Spanish proficiency:

-- Intermediate level Spanish speakers may combine the Lawyers Across Borders course taught primarily in Spanish with a substantive law course taught in English or a substantive law class taught in Spanish.
+- Basic and intermediate level Spanish speakers may combine the Lawyers Across Borders course taught primarily in Spanish with a substantive law course taught in English or a substantive law class taught in Spanish.